 The culture of Punjab derives its basis from the institution of Sufi saints, who spread Islam and preached and lived the Muslim way of life.
 People have festivities to commemorate these traditions.
 The fairs and festivals of Punjab reflect the entire circle of its folk life and cultural traditions.
-This makes Punjab attractive for tourists who are interested in in cultural tourism
+This makes Punjab attractive for tourists who are interested in in cultural tourism popular hill station of this area.

-Punjab's geography mostly consists of the alluvial plain of the Indus River and its four major tributaries in Pakistan, the Jhelum, Chenab, Ravi, and Sutlej rivers.
-There are several mountainous regions, including the Koh-e-Suliman Range in the southwest part of the province.
-Fort Manro is a popular hill station of this area.
 Margalla Hills, Salt Range, and Pothohar Plateau are located in the in the north.
-Murree Hills in the Northern Punjab make foothills of Himalayan range is famous among domestic tourists because of its famous hill stations.
-Using this great landscape diversity leisure tourism and adventure tourism products such as theme based holiday resorts, low altitude hiking and trekking, rock climbing, paragliding, hot air ballooning safaris, camel safaris, river and canal cruise trips, sailing and boating and other water sports can easily be developed.
-These areas also offer great opportunities for tourists interested in exploring natural environment, wildlife, and vegetation etc. So products suitable for Eco tourists can also be developed.
+Murree Hills in the Northern Puniab make foothills of Himalayan range is famous among domestic tourists because of its famous hill stations.
+Using this great landscape diversity leisure tourism and adventure tourism products such as theme based holiday resorts. low altitude hiking and trekking, rock climbing, paragliding, hot air ballooning safaris, camel safaris, river and canal cruise trips, sailing and boating and other water sports can easily be developed.
+These areas also offer great opportunities for tourists interested in exploring natural environment, wildlife, and vegetation etc. So products suitable for Ecotourists can also be developed.